vinci1it2000/schedula/README.rst

    You may repeat these last 2 steps if you want to add more vehicles in the *batch-run*.

 4. Run the simulator.
-You may specify to run exactly the single excel-file:
+Specify the single excel-file as input:

    .. code-block:: console